niczx99/CDCP/Module 6.md

   - Raised Floor

 ## Common Mode Noise (CMN)
-- Voltage between neutral and ground
+- Voltage (difference) between neutral and ground
 - Long Cable Runs, harmonics and imbalance between phases could lead to an increase of CMN
 - To Reduce CMN, add in an isolation transformer